 #3 Spend Five Minutes with yourself

-Every day, once you wake up, give five minutes to yourself- observe your thoughts, emotions and breath- this practice will help us, even in our most difficult and chaotic days to be in touch with the center of our reality.
+Every day, once you wake up, give five minutes to yourself- observe your thoughts, emotions and breath- this practice will help us, even in our most difficult and chaotic days to be in touch with the centre of our reality.

 Once we have, habituated ourselves with the 5 minute morning time, we should try and inculcate this habit before bedtime as well.